wellingguzman/wellingguzman.com/public/notes/javascript-is-as-related-to-java-as.md

 So this would be a list of this comparison phrases:

-- Java is related to JavaScript as Ham is to Hamburger.
+- JavaScript is related to Java as Hamburger is to Ham.
-- Java is related to JavaScript as Ham is to Hamster.
+- JavaScript is related to Java as Hamster is to Ham.
-- Java is related to JavaScript as Rock is to Rocket.
+- JavaScript is related to Java as Rocket is to Rock.
 - JavaScript is related to Java as Carnival is to Car. _From YDKJS Books_
 - More to come...